Warner Pacific University, Class of 2023

 It is my motivation everyday.
 So, I think it has aﬀected my experience greatly.
 Even when I get swamped with homework, low on sleep, overwhelmed here and there, I still do my best to remind myself that I am the ﬁrst and I am creating the path.
 Personally, I think it is a big honor and an accolade for me being the ﬁrst and it has helped my experience.

-What do you love about your speciﬁc university or college?
+What do you love about your university?

 I love that it is a small, local and faith-based community.
 Warner Paciﬁc has made my college experience really fun and enjoyable.
 The family-like connections, diversity and the fact that I can be myself here is amazing.
 I am able to also make an impact on campus, by being a leader and feeling heard.